Want a little more information because you roll like that? That’s cool, here you go…

 - $400 annual donation to be distributed at $100 per quarter directly to charity.

 - $100 Initial Setup Fee (one time) for website profile and marketing materials.

 So in order to become a member of 100Broker Who Cares, it will cost you $500 in the first year, and $400 every following year.

 Now, without stepping on anyone’s toes here, one of the biggest problems of relying completely on volunteers for long term projects like this is that life circumstances change and assurances of ongoing involvement can’t be made.
 Building a website is one thing, dedicating time to maintaining it and keeping it up to date over a period of many years is another.
 This website was built by KiltedMedia.ca, at no cost to the members, however the administration costs associated with running the site long term will be covered by the annual membership fees as an up to date website is crucial to connecting with people.

-By charging members an initial $100 setup fee (which includes the $50 first year membership), this covers the cost of building an individual landing page for each broker with unlimited lifetime updates to the content on that page.
+By charging members an initial $100 setup fee, this covers the cost of building an individual landing page for each broker with unlimited lifetime updates to the content on that page.
 Change brokerage, no problem, your page will be updated accordingly.
 Pages will include a headshot, brief bio, contact form, contact information, and information about charitable initiatives they are involved in locally.

 The website serves two purposes, firstly it acts as a member directory, showcasing brokers, across Canada, working together, making a difference.
 Secondly, it is our “online meeting place” where we share charitable initiatives on the blog, find causes to support and invite our networks to join us in charitable giving.